heimrichhannot/contao-formhybrid/README.md

 formhybridOnCreateInstance | Form $form, $varConfig = null, $id = 0 | Is called in the form constructor and allows to change configs or do actions on every form init. formhybridBeforeCreateWidget | FormhybridBeforeCreateWidgetEvent $event | Is called before widget class constructor is called.
-You can change widget config and widget class in the event class. formhybridBeforeRenderForm | FormhybridBeforeRenderFormEvent $event | Is called before the form template is rendered and can be used to modify data or work with the data before rendering.
+You can change widget config and widget class in the event class. formhybridBeforeRenderForm | FormhybridBeforeRenderFormEvent $event | Is called before the form template is rendered and can be used to modify data or work with the data before rendering. formhybridModifyAsyncFormSubmitResponse | FormhybridModifyAsyncFormSubmitResponseEvent $event | Modify the response data before returning the form ajax response.

 ### JavaScript Events

 Event | Descripiton
 ----- | -----------
-formhybrid_ajax_complete | Dispatched after successfull async form submit formhybridToggleSubpaletteComplete | Dispatched after subpalette toggled
+formhybrid_ajax_complete | Dispatched after successful async form submit formhybridToggleSubpaletteComplete | Dispatched after subpalette toggled

 ### Opt in handling